Extraltodeus/test_my_prompt/README.md

 <sub>*A most exquisite menu*</sub>

 Note : the separator must be the same as the one you use.
 The default is ", " including the space.
 So make sure that each and every description in your prompt is separated the same way or the will be tested together.

+## Installation

+Copy this file in your /scripts folder.

 ## Examples